Leveraging disease complexity and patient diversity for drug discovery

 Heterogeneity in complex diseases is the reason even blockbuster drugs don’t work for everyone.
 We want to embrace the concept of disease heterogeneity and develop targeted therapeutics with greater efficacy than the current one-size-fits all approach.

-Clover’s members are diverse.
+The patients enrolled in Character’s clinical trials are diverse.
 We have an opportunity to increase the representativeness of genetic studies, and consider the influence of genetic ancestry on disease.
 By 2016, 81% of participants in genome-wide association studies were people of European ancestry, and 14% were Asian.
 Real inequalities in healthcare exist because of this imbalance in genetic knowledge.
 For example, patients with African ancestry are more likely than those of European ancestry to be misdiagnosed as carrying a pathogenic mutation that causes a life-threatening heart condition known as hypertrophic cardiomyopathy.

 Problems for genetics-driven discovery of new drug targets also exist.
 Most known genetic variants are located outside protein-coding regions.
 Causal variants and genes have not been definitively identified for most loci.
 Further refinement of these loci using only genomes from people of European descent may be problematic due to LD structure.
 Allele frequencies, linkage disequilibrium patterns, and effect sizes of common polymorphisms vary with ancestry.
 By prioritizing patient diversity in our drug discovery effort, we may refine existing disease loci, discover new loci, identify novel rare variants, and advance precision medicine for all patients.